 This article is the first in a three-part series detailing best practices, and dispelling common misconceptions, for cost optimization in today’s inflationary market.

-Focusing on profitability, not just sales.
+Focus on supplier cost management and profitability, not just sales.

-Economists speculate wages, gasoline, and many other input costs will likely remain high in the coming year.
+Economists speculate wages, gasoline, and many other input costs will likely remain high for at least the next year, possibly two.
 Focusing on productivity and non-wage operating cost optimization will help companies conserve cash and improve margins.
 Starting these improvements now will ensure your business is well prepared to weather any potential economic downturn and margin squeeze.

 About the Authors